droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 >
 > However, as noted in **Monsters and Death** (<span class="citation">Player's Handbook, p.
 198</span>), allied non-player characters—such as Father Lucian, Ireena Kolyana, and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
 When they do, they follow the same rules for death saving throws as player characters, described further in **Death Saving Throws** (<span class="citation">Player's Handbook, p.
 197</span>).
 ### 3. The Vampire Spawn
-The two **vampire spawn** fight by using their ***claws*** to grapple enemies, who they then drag away to feast upon in private—preferably by hauling grappled prey out of the windows and onto the rooftop of the shop.
-Both spawn fight to the death.
+The three [Vampire Servitor](https://2e.aonprd.com/Monsters.aspx?ID=3224) fight by using their ***claws*** to grapple enemies and drink their blood.
+If possible, they will reposition them out of the chockpoint to feast upon in private.
+All three spawn fight to the death.
+Remember, that the spawn uses the same weaknesses and fact healing mechanics as Volenta.
 # D5.
 Retrieving the Bones
 If the players and Father Lucian successfully return the stolen bones to St. Andral’s Church by dawn on Neyavr 7, Father Lucian thanks the players and invites Ireena to remain under their protection for as long as she desires.
 Ireena then sleeps at St. Andral's Church each night until the party departs Vallaki in [[Arc J - The Stolen Gem]].